dogyoons/dogyoons.github.io/teaching/sta131a/spring2026/index.md

 **Textbooks**:
 There is one required textbook, whose digital copy is available on Canvas in [Reading List](https://canvas.ucdavis.edu/courses/1070031/external_tools/10944).
 * Dimitri Bertsekas and John Tsitsiklis.
-Introduction to Probability, 2nd edition (2012), Athena Scientific.
+Introduction to Probability, 2nd edition (2012), [Athena Scientific].